awesomephant/blog/posts/continuous-typography.md

 ### Slope

 {% fig "/assets/continuous-type/function-slope.svg" "Different numerical factors produce steeper and shallower curves."
-"4 linear functions of different slopes are drawn on a coordinate system." "" %}
+"4 linear functions of different slopes are drawn on a coordinate system." "" "big" %}

 A basic way to manipulate our function is to define its slope.
 We do this by multiplying our input variable (`1vw` in our example) with a different numerical factor: